Accessibility

 Scents:

 I do not use scented products in my dye process, in the studio, or in the store.
 In the studio, I use Down East unscented dish washing liquid, unscented Soak wool wash, Orvus Paste (which is unscented), and Synthrapol (also unscented).
 I dye yarn using professional quality acid dyes (Sabraset and Washfast), which are generally low-odor and safe in liquid form.
-The combination of wet wool and dyes has a mild smell that is somewhat earthy (not perfumey nor chemically).
+The combination of wet wool and dyes has a mild smell that is somewhat earthy (neither perfumey nor chemically).
 I fix the dyes with citric acid, which does not produce irritating fumes when it is heated (unlike the vinegar that some dyers use).
 Materials Safety Data Sheets are available in the studio.
-I do occasionally scrub my dyepots with Mr. Clean, which has a strong chemical odor; I do this only on studio days when the store is not open.
+I occasionally scrub my dyepots with Mr. Clean, which has a strong chemical odor; I do this only on studio days when the store is not open.

 The washroom is stocked with liquid hand soap from the Unscented Company.
 I sell Soak wool wash in the store, in both unscented and scented varieties.
 There is a set of testers for people to smell; these are kept tightly closed when not in use.
 Please note that scented laundry detergent smells are sometimes in the air outside the store, as there is a laundromat located next door.
 In the afternoon and evening, it may be possible to smell food cooking in the kitchen of Goya's Pizza, located next door.